 For gas the situation is somewhat different, being over a thousand times more agile.
 The speed at which gas can be extracted is therefore limited by the network above the well.
 When gas flow begins to slow down, the end of its economic life is reached rapidly, also because it has to be pumped into a high pressure network.

-For a whole oil or gas field, consisting of hundreds of wells, one drilled after another, the overall result follows that of a bell curve, depending on how fast it has been opened up.
+For a whole oil or gas field, consisting of hundreds of wells, one drilled after another, the overall result follows that of a bell curve (red), depending on how fast it has been opened up.
 Notice that the bell curve is not shown to scale.
 It should be much taller and wider.

 This diagram shows the concept of overshoot of a natural population depending on a living resource like food.
 Curve A shows stable growth towards the limit imposed by the amount of food.
 Curves A, B and C show hypothetical behaviour of physical systems reaching equilibrium.
 It can be gradually, like A, or with a few small oscillations, or leading to permanent oscillations.
 Such physical systems never lead to an outcome like curve D, where the maximum is overshot, and the population crashes afterwards to a level from which it can not re-emerge.
-Yet this is the typical behaviour found when overexploitation changes the environment, such that it suffers permanent loss of quality.
+Yet this is the typical behaviour found when overexploitation changes the environment (like extraction '[poisoning' the wells), such that it suffers permanent loss of quality.
 Most collapsed human civilisations have been through this process, and our present civilisation faces a similar fate.

 These examples serve to illustrate that resource management is not always self-evident, and that knowledge about physics and ecology, the nature of the resource, is essential.